tireddy2/pqc-for-engineers/draft-ar-pquip-pqc-engineers.md

 Key Encapsulation Mechanism (KEM) is a cryptographic technique used for securely exchanging symmetric keys between two parties over an insecure channel.
 It is commonly used in hybrid encryption schemes, where a combination of asymmetric (public-key) and symmetric encryption is employed.
 The KEM encapsulation results in a fixed-length symmetric key that can be used in one of two ways: (1) Derive a Data Encryption Key (DEK) to encrypt the data (2) Derive a Key Encryption Key (KEK) used to wrap the DEK.

-It is, however, essential to note that PQ KEMs are interactive in nature because the sender's actions are dependent on the receiver's public key and unlike Diffie-Hellman (DH) Key exchange (KEX) which provides non-interactive key exchange (NIKE) property.

 KEM relies on the following primitives [PQCAPI]:

 * def kemKeyGen() -> (pk, sk)